 - As the student encounters constructed responses, he/she should use his/her device to respond to the questions.
-The student will then continue testing in TestNav, leaving these items unanswered in TestNav. - Once the student reaches the end of the test, the Test Administrator should have the student EXIT the test but NOT submit the test. - The Test Administrator must log in to TestNav as the student and navigate to the items for transcription. - At least two persons must be present during any transcription of student responses.
+The student will then continue testing in TestNav, leaving these items unanswered in TestNav. - Once the student reaches the end of the test, the Test Administrator should have the student EXIT the test but NOT submit the test. - The Test Administrator must set the test to Resumed status within Pearson Access; refer to the Pearson Access User Guide for instructions on how to resume students. - If a student submits the test in error, the test submission must be undone to complete the transcription.
+Unsubmit requests should be directed to DoDEA HQ. - The Test Administrator must log in to TestNav as the student and navigate to the items for transcription. - At least two persons must be present during any transcription of student responses.
 One of the individuals must be an authorized Test Administrator. - The student's responses must be transcribed verbatim into TestNav.
 (See note above about scribing signed responses in English). - Once all items have been transcribed, the Test Administrator will submit the test. - After transcription is complete, all original student responses that were printed from an assistive technology device must be securely shredded.